 “Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ.”
-(Ephesians 4:15 RSV).
+(Ephesians 4:15 RSV)

+One of the primary characteristics of every living thing is growth.
 When any living thing is not growing or developing as it should, something is definitely wrong somewhere.
 Similarly, when a believer is not growing spiritually, there is a problem somewhere.

 14 that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting,

-Therefore the emphasis of this wrong concept of spiritual growth is on the growth, increase, development or maturity of the inward man, the believer’s born-again spirit.
+Therefore, the emphasis of this wrong concept of spiritual growth is on the growth, increase, development or maturity of the inward man, the believer’s born-again spirit.

 All the spiritual exercises that those who hold or embrace this wrong concept of spiritual growth do is therefore consider as a means of increasing the size, power, strength, anointing or knowledge of their born-again spirits.

 Though this concept may seem logical or sensible to our natural mind; it is totally inconsistent with the New Testament’s concept of spiritual growth.